How To Train Blind Shooters

 Before a blind student ever handles a firearm, an instructor must establish trust.
 Communication becomes the most important tool in the classroom.
 Blind students cannot rely on visual demonstrations, so instructors must explain every action in detail.

-firearm training for blind
+Adaptive firearm training for blind

 Effective adaptive instructors: